mheap/nexmo-developer/README.md

 ## Admin dashboard

 You can access the admin dashboard by visiting `/admin`.
-If you've populated data via `rake db:seed` you will have an admin user with the username of `api.admin@vonage.com` and password of `development`.
+Initially, you will have an admin user with the username of `api.admin@vonage.com` and password of `development`.

 The following is an example if you are running Nexmo Developer within a Docker container: